/ Brand Kit

 A · The atmosphere

 The brand's native habitat is dark navy, not white.
-Off-white type, emerald glow, orange singular CTA.
+Off-white type, green glow, orange singular CTA.
 Every page on the marketing site obeys this composition.

 Vela Intelligence · Hero composition